PriyanshuRj/SaftyHelmet_and_Vest_Classifier/readme.md

 By the end of this process, the code will write the weights of the best model to file best_weights.h5 (or whatever name specified in the setting "saved_weights_name" in the config.json file).
 The training process stops when the loss on the validation set is not improved in 3 consecutive epoches.

  ### 3. Perform detection using trained weights on live feed from webcam
+ `detection_helmet.py`
+ The trained weighets can be used in local inviorm=nment as well as on google colab.

 ## Acknowledgements